 Figure 1: Project area, showing mulched + seeded areas and mulched + no seed areas.

 Sampling in 2020 found differences between the three treatments.
 To summarize, in this case the mulching head did not successfully promote conifer regeneration.
 In some areas, namely the SP treatment, aspen stem density was reduced from 1900 to about 1100.
-In other areas, aspen density remained high, but was supplemented by birch regeneration, possibly from the supplemental seeding.
+In other areas, aspen density remained high, but was supplemented by birch regeneration due to natural seeding.

 The SP treatment had 700 stems per acre of aspen in the 1-3" DBH size class and another 400 in the 0-1" DBH size class.